kubos/kubos/docs/tutorials/app-register.rst

         }
      }

-The ``path`` input parameter specifies the directory where the application and manifest files reside.
+The ``path`` input parameter specifies the directory *on the OBC* where the application and manifest files reside.
 They **must be the only files in this directory** in order for the service to be able to complete the registration process.